Ok, full transparency time. I do not like Christmas.

 It’s unconscious and stifling.
 I prefer my holidays to be living and breathing.

 Is there a war on Christmas?
 Yes.
 It’s the battle in our bodymind between what we know in our gut to be true and what the god of commerce tells us we should want.
-That’s the fucking war on Christmas.
+That’s the war on Christmas.
 It’s a war on ourselves.

 In my own family, I watch us all get cranky and short-tempered around Christmas trying to figure out what to get people, the timing of the decorations, who is hosting dinner, etc. Some people want to plan ahead, others plan last minute.
-It’s just a general cluster fuck, really.
+It’s just a general mess, really.
 But because it’s ‘tradition’, everyone is stuck in the same tired, worn out story.

 But then I visualized myself as a client sitting down to a session full of piss and vinegar.
 (FYI, I give clients in that state of mind about 2 minutes of bluster and that’s it.
 2 minutes tops and then stop that damn whining.)

-So I stopped my own damn whining and refocused with a more important question: What do I want?
+So I stopped my own whining and refocused with a more important question: What do I want?
 I’m very clear on what I don’t want.
 But the path of ‘don’t wants’ is a field of poppies and we know that didn’t work out so well for Dorothy.
 But what to do with holiday stress, yo?

 Before I get there, though, I wanted to put together some basic ideas on holidays in general.
 I tried to extract any religious words to try and get to a foundation of why human beings would spend time and effort on these things.
 I came up with some basics.
 Holidays in general circle around this ballpark (not an exhaustive list):